wuminzhe/hello_rails7_pg_redis/README.md

    2. (optional) `service start cron` if you need crontab to work.

    3. Generate your rails project in the dev container.
-      For example, the commands below will create a new Rails project using the Rails 7 default assets pipeline which is my favorite.

       ```bash
       # importmaps + propshaft (my prefer)